Disclaimer

 Intellectual property

-Provided you keep intact the relevant copyright notices, you may print materials from this site for your personal use.
+Provided you keep intact the relevant copyright notices (usually at the bottom of each page), you may print materials from this site for your personal use.

-If you wish to print material for educational use (ie, parts of /assembler), that is fine too but I request that you email me first.
-It is nice to know where your work is being used, and in some cases the information may exist in a more suitable format.
-You may assume that it is okay to use the content if I do not reply to the email (ie, I may be in France).
-But please contact me anyway...
+If you wish to print material for educational use, that is fine too but I request that you email me first.
+It is nice to know where my work is being used, and in some cases the information may exist in a more suitable format.

 It is not my intention to infringe copyrights or upset people.
 If you discover something on this site that should not be there, please simply contact me.
 I'm not out to prove a point by abusing copyright laws - chances are I was unaware and will happily remove any offending material.